nexpy/nexpy/doc/source/pythongui.rst

     This contains the tree structure of NeXus files opened in the File menu, non-NeXus files that have been imported and converted into the NeXus format using one of the NeXus readers, and NXroot, NXentry, or NXdata groups added from the shell.
-By default, these are given a standard name of 'w1', 'w2', *etc*, but they may be renamced by right-clicking on the group.
-Other actions available by right-clicking a tree item include plotting and deleting the data.
+Various actions on the data can be performed by right-clicking a tree item, include plotting, renaming, fitting and deleting the data.

 **2) Plot Pane**